nicksolony/daily_scores/README.md

 1. Welcome to Daily Scores!
   You can check daily Soccer scores from most Soccer leagues in the world, based on https://www.scorespro.com/.
-2. 1) Select a country from a list of countries by entering corresponding country number.(e.g.
+2. a) Select a country from a list of countries by entering corresponding country number.(e.g.
       1. England
       2. Spain
       3. Germany
-      ...
-  Enter 1 to select England
+      ...Enter 1 to select England)
-  2) type start to reload list of countries
+  b) type start to reload list of countries
-  3) type exit to exit
+  c) type exit to exit
 3. Based on the selection, you will receive a list of leagues played in the country
-4. 1) Select a league you would look to see a results for
+4.  a) Select a league you would look to see a results for
-    2) type back to go back to main menu
+    b) type back to go back to main menu

 ## Demo
 https://youtu.be/n263XMZw6to